intuit/foremast/community/README.md

 ## How can I help?

-Foremast is in its incubation phase and needs diverse perspectives and usecases from different organizations drive its next phase of growth.
+Foremast is in its incubation phase and needs diverse perspectives and use cases from different organizations drive its next phase of growth.
 Feel free to contribute and help by:
 - Picking up [issues](https://github.com/intuit/foremast/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22)
 - Starting a discussion on [Slack](https://foremastio.slack.com)